MircaMircas/RMTweakRepo1/README.md

 # My Tweak Repository
-Repository with "SM64 ROM Manager" tweaks for ROM-hacking.
+A repository with "SM64 ROM Manager" tweaks for ROM-hacking.

 Please credit me and SDM2 for using those.
 # Contents: